joshuabseitz/Trivia-iOS/readme.md

 # Tandem Trivia for iOS 📱🕹
-This is an iOS trivia app, built for Tandem's Apprentice Software Engineering code challenge.
-Information about this code challenge can be found [here](https://madeintandem.com/wp-content/uploads/2020/10/Tandem_Apprentice_Challenge_2020.zip).
+This is a trivia app for iOS build for a Tandem code challenge.
+The app is built with [these assumptions and requirements](#tandem-trivia) in mind, in addition to features described [here](#key-features-of-tandem-trivia)

 ## How to Play Tandem Trivia ⚡
 * Clone the project to XCode 12 with this link: https://github.com/joshuabseitz/trivia.git